CyberShadow/term-keys/README.md

 5. Restart Terminal.app.

+Note that the application's settings UI only allows configuring a small set of keys.
+This limitation does not carry over to the underlying configuration file format, and thus does not apply to `term-keys` - the generated keymap file will contain definitions for all keys that generate a Unicode key code on macOS.
+These entries will appear (displayed with the key's hex code instead of the key name) in the terminal emulator's configuration, but cannot be edited there.

 You can customize the mapping of Terminal.app modifiers to Emacs modifiers using the respective `customize` group, i.e.: <kbd>M-:</kbd>`(progn (require 'term-keys-terminal-app) (customize-group 'term-keys/terminal-app))`

 #### Unsupported terminals